Meredith Calhoun: Life and career

 Calhoun moved some of his land and slaves into sugar agriculture and production in the 1840s, with local newspaper reporting, "Several planters of the parish of Rapides are now in successful operation in the manufacture of sugar, which is pronounced by competent judges to be equal to the sugar of the Mississippi coast or lower Louisiana, both in quality and yield.
 The highest plantation engaged in its culture on Red River is at its confluence with the Bon Dieu, that of Meredith Calhoun, Esq., who has erected a most magnificent brick house and purgery more than 300 ft long, and will this year make some 200 hhds. of sugar.
 We understand he is preparing seed extensively for the next season, when it is contemplated that his plantation alone will turn out from 700 to 1000 hhds.
 Thus a new agricultural era will arise on Red River."
 In 1847 New Orleans papers reported that Calhoun's slaves in Rapides Parish had planted 1,000 acres of sugarcane that year and that Calhoun owned "one of the largest sugar houses in the state."
 The same year Calhoun bought a large number of enslaved people who had illegally been imported to the United States from Africa.

 According to Huntsville, Alabama historian Linda Bayer, "By the 1850s, they had established the practice of spending most of their time in foreign travel, returning to Huntsville only occasionally to look after their varied financial interests.
 They were reputed to own a luxurious traveling coach in which they journeyed through Europe, indulging a taste for collecting European paintings and sculpture which were shipped to Huntsville and displayed in the gallery of the Calhoun house."
+In 1850, Calhoun held 719 enslaved people in Natchitoches and Rapides Parishes.